 Comfort – 4/5

 Taking the scenic route over the Semmering Railway is a sure way to add a dash of drama to the journey from Vienna to Hallstatt.
 It’s not too different to the normal train link, only there’s an extra changeover (two in total) and the whole jaunt takes about four hours, instead of three.
 We’d say that extra time is well invested, though.
-You’ll get to ride a UNESCO World Heritage Site across 41 kilometres of stunning mountain scenery – think rolling pine forests, carved peaks, and handsome viaducts aplenty!
+You’ll get to ride a UNESCO World Heritage Site across 25 miles of stunning mountain scenery – think rolling pine forests, carved peaks, and handsome viaducts aplenty!

 The eye-wateringly wondering Semmering Railway section on the way to Hallstatt is a ride you’re not likely to forget!